 As mentioned above, flushing THC from your system is not easy.
 As a fatty compound, the molecule likes to hang around for a while.
 The body will naturally eliminate THC over time with the help of diet and exercise.
 For those that are in a hurry, however, there are a few simple tactics that can help you detox THC fast.

 If you are hoping to pass a drug test, there is one crucial thing that you need to do: drink water.
 Not only can drinking water help with a saliva test and with a urine test, but it is one of the most effective ways to pass.
-However, when it comes to diluting your urine for a urinalysis, it is important to do so safely.
-Drinking too much water can lead to a phenomenon called water intoxication.
+However, when it comes to diluting your urine for urinalysis, it is important to do so safely.
+Drinking too much water can lead to water intoxication.

 During water intoxication, levels of vital electrolytes in the blood drop dangerously low.
 In extreme cases, this can lead to death and severe illness.